Package 'genieclust'

 gini_threshold

-threshold for the Genie correction, i.e., the Gini index of the cluster size distribution; Threshold of 1.0 disables the correction.
-Low thresholds highly penalise the formation of small clusters.
+threshold for the Genie correction, i.e., the Gini index of the cluster size distribution; threshold of 1.0 leads to the single linkage algorithm; low thresholds highly penalise the formation of small clusters.

 distance